 HUP ensures that all publications undergo a rigorous peer-review process.
 We aim to make the review process as efficient as possible whilst maintaining a high quality of reviewer feedback.

-Book proposals are reviewed by at least one external expert, and the review period is expected to take around six to eight weeks.
-With full manuscripts, there are at least two external experts and the review period can vary between ten to fourteen weeks, depending on reviewers’ individual schedules.
+Book proposals are reviewed by at least one external expert, and the review period is expected to take around eight to ten weeks.
+With full manuscripts, there are at least two external experts, and the review period can vary between twelve to sixteen weeks, depending on reviewers’ individual schedules.
 The review time includes both editorial and reviewers' review processes.

-For journals, HUP also allows different options of peer review, such as open review and triple-blind review – at the discretion of the journal’s editorial team.
+For journals, HUP also allows different options of peer review, such as open review and triple-anonymous review – at the discretion of the journal’s editorial team.

 The duty of the referee is to provide a statement on the manuscript’s suitability for publication by choosing from the following options: (1) the manuscript is acceptable as it stands; (2) the manuscript is acceptable with minor revisions; (3) the manuscript is acceptable with major revisions; (4) the manuscript is unacceptable and should be rejected.
 HUP forwards the referee statements to the author(s) of the manuscript along with possible recommendations by the academic board.